Ablahgad/MAT292-Project/README.md

 A CFD solver for modelling the motion of a Zebrafish in water using a finite difference numerical model.
 Experimental data used for comparison sourced from ["Zebrafish swimming in the flow: a particle image velocimetry study" by Mwaffo et al](https://pmc.ncbi.nlm.nih.gov/articles/PMC5691796/).

 ## Instructions
-All code can be run from the [visualizer.mlx file](visualizer.mlx).
-Within this MATLAB file the code for running the finite difference solver, as well as significant outputs are included.
-To display the solver velocity field output run the desired live script section in the [MATLAB file](visualizer.mlx).
-The actual solver may be found in the [Finite_difference.py file](Finite_difference.py), be sure to change the working directory to the repository before running the solver directly.
-Values such as the duration of time, time step, and number of nodes may also be altered in this file.
+1. Download repository and ensure essential libraries (scipy, numpy) are downloaded, change the working directory to the repository
+2. Settings for the finite difference solver can be changed from the [Finite_difference.py file](Finite_difference.py)
+3. Run solver or precalculated (flow speed equal to zero or 26mm/s) examples from the [visualizer.mlx file](visualizer.mlx)
+4. Run percent difference visualization from the [Percent_Difference.py file] (Percent_Difference.py)

 MATLAB file will also output GIF of outputted vector fields as [nodes.gif](nodes.gif).
 Please be warned that this solver is prone to blowing up when the duration is high.